The Dos and Don’ts of ‘Social Distancing’

 The CDC guidelines acknowledge factors like the size of a community, its population density, its access to health care, and caveats that social-distancing measures can “be scaled up or down depending on the evolving local situation.”
 There are conflicting messages coming from media and people’s peers: On Reddit, young people are signing a “self-quarantine manifesto” while, at a press conference, the mayor of New York City is telling people to continue visiting bars and restaurants as normal, to protect the local economy.

 If you’re confused about what to do right now, you’re not alone—even these experts occasionally disagreed on the answers to my questions.
-Where there were discrepancies, I’ve included all different answers as fully as possible.
+Where there were discrepancies, I’ve included all the different answers as fully as possible.
 This guide is aimed toward those who are symptom-free and not part of an at-risk group, with an addendum at the end for those in quarantine.
 If you are symptom-free but are over 60 years old; have asthma, heart disease, or diabetes; or are otherwise at risk, experts recommend defaulting to the most conservative response to each of these questions.

 There is a general consensus that while young and healthy people who are at lower risk for personally suffering severe illness from the coronavirus don’t have to be locking themselves in their homes for the next month, they do need to dramatically alter their daily lives, starting now.